PySimpleGUI/PySimpleGUI/readme.md

 * Having fun
 * Your success

 **Fun** as a goal on a serious project sounds odd, but it's a serious goal.
 I find writing these GUI programs to be a lot of fun.
 One reason is how little time it takes to write a complete solution.
-If we're not enjoying the process then someone's going to give up.
+If we're not enjoying the process, then someone's going to give up.

 There is a significant amount of documentation, a cookbook, 100's of demo programs to get you immediately running, a detailed call reference, YouTube videos, online Trinket demos, and more... all working to create... a fun experience.